-There always remains a possibility that our future timelines of AI development goes wrong.
+There always remains a possibility that our future timelines of AI development go wrong.
 And this is where the trouble starts.
-The future of AI, when developed in an unchecked manner could reach levels that are not only harmful, but potentially dangerous for the human race.
+The future of AI, when developed in an unchecked manner could reach levels that are not only harmful but potentially dangerous for the human race.

-A very popular interpretation of advanced AI is one that’s extremely intelligent and decides it doesn’t need humans to complete its goals.
+A very popular interpretation of advanced AI is one “extremely intelligent”, and decides it doesn’t need humans to complete its goals.
 It could be a super-intelligent AI or machine, or just a swarm of nanobots that combine and self-replicate to form an intelligent swarm that makes its own decisions.

 If such AI is born as a result of an error, we will have no control.
 We can’t stop it.
 So, what could happen?